 Those in the Class of 2018 are as follows:

-John Buccigross, a Steubenville Catholic Central High School graduate, has been an ESPN anchor since 1996.
-He also has penned an NHL column for the network, has authored a book on the NHL career of Keith Jones, and is on the advisory board of You Can Play.
+John Buccigross, a Steubenville Central Catholic High School graduate, has been an anchor since 1996 at ESPN, where he also has penned an NHL column.
+He authored a book on the NHL career of Keith Jones and is on the advisory board of You Can Play.

 Virginia Conklin of Chester was a longtime educator in the Hancock County school system, and during World War II she served the United States in the Coast Guard women’s reserve unit called SPARS.

-This year’s guest speaker and recipient of the 2018 Distinguished American Award is former NFL running back Merril Hoge.
-An eight-year NFL veteran, Hoge spent several of those years with the Pittsburgh Steelers.
+Hoge, an eight-year NFL veteran, will also serve as this year’s guest speaker.
+He spent several of his pro football years with the Pittsburgh Steelers.
 A former ESPN analyst and a survivor of non-Hodgkin’s lymphoma, Hoge is chairman and a member of the board of the Highmark Caring Foundation.

 In keeping with the 20-year anniversary theme of “Giving Thanks for 20 Great Years,” this year’s buffet dinner at the St. Florian Hall in Wintersville is a full Thanksgiving-style menu with roast turkey, ham, and all the seasonal side dishes.

 Appetizers are at 6 p.m.
-Dinner is 6:30, followed by the induction program.
-Doors open at 5:45.
-Following dinner, Class of 2018 inductees — to be announced at a later date — will be recognized.
+Dinner is at 6:30 p.m. followed by the induction program.
+Doors open at 5:45 p.m.
+Following dinner, Class of 2018 inductees will be recognized.

-This year in conjunction with the 20th anniversary, the Hall of Fame will accept nominations to recognize “20 Under 20” – 20 young people of the valley who are excelling in their pursuits and also giving back to their communities.
+This year in conjunction with the 20th anniversary, the Hall of Fame will recognize “20 Under 20” – twenty young people of the valley who are excelling in their pursuits and also giving back to their communities.

-The Hall of Fame, which opened in 1998 in the former Bank One building on E. Fifth Street, in downtown East Liverpool, is celebrating its 20th year as a museum for “sports, history, motivation and more.”
-Since its inception, nearly $1 million has been distributed to vocational students and educators in the Upper Ohio Valley.
+The Hall of Fame, which opened in 1998 in the former Bank One building on E. Fifth Street, is celebrating its twentieth year as a museum for “sports, history, motivation and more.”
+Since its inception, nearly a million dollars has been distributed to vocational students and educators in the Upper Ohio Valley.

 The idea of the Hall of Fame originally was conceived as a facility to celebrate the achievements of East Liverpool’s favorite son, legendary football coach Lou Holtz.
 When approached, Holtz initially declined and later relented, providing that the concept be expanded to also recognize residents and natives of the Upper Ohio Valley in all fields of endeavor who serve as inspirations for the area’s young people.
 Holtz also expressed his desire for the hall to help preserve the rich cultural heritage of the communities that make up the valley.

-The hall is open 10 a.m. to 5 p.m. weekdays.
+The hall is open Mondays through Fridays from 10 a.m. to 5 p.m.
 There is no admission fee, however donations are welcome.
 Area schools are encouraged to schedule class field trips, and local organizations are also welcome to call for group tours.
 Those interested in more information or wishing to reserve event tickets may call 330-386-5443.